-Prof Joseph Stokes -Dean of Graduate Studies

-The Dean of Graduate Studies role is an academic leadership position, introduced by the university in 2011.
-The Dean is a member of DCU Executive, Research Committee, and Education Committee among others, and is responsible for steering the university agenda in all aspects of araduate research.
+GSO Staff Member's Name Role Prof Joseph Stokes, Dean of Graduate Studies The Dean of Graduate Studies role is an academic leadership position, introduced by the University in 2011.
+The Dean is a member of DCU Executive, Research Committee, and Education Committee among others, and is responsible for steering the University agenda in all aspects of graduate research.
 The Dean heads up the Graduate Studies Office and his own academic background is in mechanical engineering.

-engagement projects including relationships with linked colleges, regional Graduate School partners, aovernment agencies. national sectoral bodies and international partners.
+Ms Karen Keating, Graduate Studies Manager Responsible for managing the daily operations of the unit as well as coordinating a broad range of activities arising from DCU's external graduate research engagement projects including relationships with linked colleges, regional Graduate School partners, government agencies, national sectoral bodies and international partners.
 Also supports strategic planning of the University's postgraduate provision.

-T: 01 700 6361

-Executive PA to the Dean of Graduate Studies.

-T: 01 700 7655 E: vikki.doyle@dcu.ie

-Ms Vikki Doyle

-- Graduate Studies Manager Responsible for managing the daily operations of the unit as well as coordinatina a broad range of activities arising from DCU's external graduate research

-Ms Karen Keating

-E: karen.keating@dcu.ie

-Research and Scholarships Administrator The Research and

-Mr Jonny Hobson -

-Scholarships Administrator is responsible for the support and administration of IRC postgraduate scholarship schemes and internal DCU postgraduate scholarship schemes.
-Also responsible for the processing of monthly scholarship payments, conference and travel arants.
-Card Fee applications, while working closely with the University Fees Office with respect to postgraduate research fees.
+Mr Jonny Hobson, Research & Scholarships Administrator The Research and Scholarships Administrator is responsible for the support and administration of IRC postgraduate scholarship schemes and internal DCU postgraduate scholarship schemes.
+Also responsible for the processing of monthly scholarship payments, conference and travel grants, Card Fee applications, while working closely with the University Fees Office with respect to postgraduate research fees.

-T: 01 700 5136 E: scholarships. graduatestudies@dcu.ie

-Ms Sharon Kina -Graduate Studies Project Officer

-Responsible for the provision of quality assurance and access to due process as it relates to graduate research degrees.
-Also supports the PGR Research Integrity programme and policies and procedures relating to the University's postgraduate provision.

-T: 01 700 5214 E: sharon.king@dcu.ie E: pgresearchintegrity. graduatestudies@dcu.ie

-Ms Linda Prosa -Graduate Trainina Coordinator

-The Graduate Training Coordinator is responsible for the University's postgraduate research training and orientation programme, research student internships, and GSO's internal and external communications and reporting.
-Also supports the development of graduate programme funding proposals and policies and procedures relating to the University's postgraduate provision.

-E: training. graduatestudies@dcu.ie
+GSO Staff Member's Name Role Ms Sharon King, Graduate Studies Project Officer The Graduate Studies Project Officer organises and supports the annual Research Integrity Training Programme for research students.
+Ms Linda Prosa, Graduate Skills Officer The Graduate Skills Officer is responsible for the provision of postgraduate research skills training and the Orientation Programme, its internal and external communications, and reporting.
+Also supports the University's postgraduate provision.
+Ms Taylor Gonzalez, PA to the Dean of Graduate Studies The PA to the Dean is responsible for providing administrative support to the Dean, including diary management, preparation of agenda and meeting papers, travel and accommodation, and hospitality arrangements.

-2.3 Academic Regulations, Roles and Responsibilities
+2.3 Academic Regulations, Roles & Responsibilities